-Any medical condition that substantially impacts your ability to perform the duties required by your grade and your military occupation can make you unfit for duty.
+Any medical condition (or combination of conditions) that substantially impairs your ability to perform the duties required by your rank and your military occupation can make you unfit for duty.
 Examples of medical conditions that might affect your fitness for duty include:

-Your retired base pay will be calculated by averaging your highest 36 months of basic pay.
-Under no circumstances can your awarded disability retirement pay exceed 75% of your retired base pay.
+Your retired base pay is calculated by averaging your highest 36 months of basic pay, and your awarded medical retirement pay can never exceed 75% of your retired base pay.

-Regardless of your total years of service, you will be able to keep your military retirement benefits such as health care and travel benefits.
+Regardless of your total years of service, you'll be able to keep your military retirement benefits such as health care and travel benefits.